Alexandra Hills

 Residential development activity is lower than average in Alexandra Hills according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Alexandra Hills has experienced around 42 dwellings receiving development approval annually.
-Approximately 210 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional 39 approved so far in FY-26.
-This results in an average of about 0.9 new residents per year per dwelling constructed during this period.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Alexandra Hills has experienced around 42 dwellings receiving development approval annually.
+Between FY-21 and FY-25, approximately 210 homes were approved, with a further 39 approved in FY-26 so far.
+This averages to about 0.9 new residents per year per dwelling constructed over the past five financial years.

-New construction appears to match or outpace demand, offering buyers more options and potentially enabling population growth that exceeds current expectations.
-The average value of new homes being built is approximately $461,000, indicating a focus on the premium market with high-end developments.
-In FY-26, around $7.1 million in commercial approvals have been registered, suggesting the area's residential character.
-Compared to Greater Brisbane, Alexandra Hills records about three-quarters of the building activity per person.
-Nationally, it places among the 46th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+New construction is matching or outpacing demand, offering buyers more options and enabling population growth that could exceed current expectations.
+The average value of new homes being built is $461,000, indicating a focus on the premium market with high-end developments.
+In FY-26, $7.1 million in commercial approvals have been registered, suggesting the area's residential character.
+Compared to Greater Brisbane, Alexandra Hills records about three-quarters of the building activity per person and places among the 46th percentile of areas assessed nationally.
+This results in relatively constrained buyer choice, supporting interest in existing dwellings.

-This level is also below the national average, indicating the area's established nature and suggesting potential planning limitations.
-New development in Alexandra Hills consists of approximately 64% detached dwellings and 36% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
-This reflects a considerable change from the current housing mix, which is currently around 93% houses.
-This shift may be due to reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
-At around 360 people per approval, Alexandra Hills indicates a mature market with population projections showing stability or decline.
-Consequently, the area should see reduced housing demand pressures, benefiting potential buyers.
+The level is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.
+New development consists of 64.0% detached dwellings and 36.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
+This shows a considerable change from the current housing mix, which is currently 93.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+At around 360 people per approval, Alexandra Hills indicates a mature market.
+With population projections showing stability or decline, Alexandra Hills should see reduced housing demand pressures in the future, benefiting potential buyers.

 Frequently Asked Questions - Development